Replaced open irrigation channels with pipelines.

-As the SMP was rolled out, the project team identified further efficiencies and potential opportunities that would enhance the original project outcomes – to increase the number of customers who would benefit.
+As the SMP was rolled out, the project team identified efficiencies and potential opportunities that would increase the number of customers who would benefit.

-Contracts were structured and the project was planned to allow enhancements to be built in during rollout – an unprecedented achievement in Australian public water infrastructure delivery.
+The project was planned and contracts were structured in a way that would allow enhancements – an unprecedented achievement in Australian public water infrastructure delivery.

-The enhancements were delivered within the original project budget and within the original project timeframes.
+These enhancements were delivered within the original project budget and project timeframes.

 The project was funded with $103 million from the Federal Government and $17 million from Lower Murray Water’s capital works budget.